What makes “Rick And Morty” or “BoJack Horseman” so impeccably awesome?

 One of the reasons I signed up for Netflix was “BoJack Horseman”.
 I’ve heard only splendorous opinions about this show and felt that it’s a must see for a film buff as big as Gregg Turkington (yup, I’m that film buff).

 “BoJack Horseman” was much more than I have expected.
 A phenomenal animated treat.
 A heart-breaking analysis of lost dreams and wasting time in life.
 A series that was as much painful as relatable.
-To put it simply, I love BoJack, because it makes me laugh and cry and think about life.
+To put it simply, I love BoJack, because it made me laugh and cry and think about life.

 A hole that needed to be filled with a new cartoon.